 ● Disorientation, ataxia or dizziness

-If you’re worried your dog is showing any signs of anaphylactic shock, seek veterinary attention quickly.
+If you’re worried your dog is showing any signs of anaphylactic shock, seek veterinary attention immediately.

 What do I do if my dog is stung by a bee?

-If your dog has been stung by a bee, keep a close eye on them for at least 10 minutes, as this is when reactions are most likely to occur.
+If your dog has been stung, keep a close eye on them for at least 10 minutes, as this is when reactions are most likely to occur.
 If your dog develops swellings, collapses or seems to be having difficulty breathing, consult a vet immediately.
-If your dog isn’t showing any signs of reaction, you can try to remove the stinger and gently bathe the area with water.
+If your dog isn’t showing any signs of a reaction, you can try to remove the stinger and gently bathe the area with water.
 Consult a vet, if you have any concerns following a bee sting.

 What can you give your dog for a bee sting?

-If your dog is showing signs of anaphylactic shock, they must be treated immediately by a vet.
+If your dog is showing signs of anaphylactic shock, they must be treated immediately by a veterinarian.
 Do not attempt treatment at home.
-Dogs with severe allergic reactions may require epinephrine to regulate the heart rate and blood pressure, and many require corticosteroid injections.
+Dogs with severe reactions may require epinephrine to regulate the heart rate and blood pressure, and many require corticosteroid injections.
 Intravenous fluids may also be required.
+They will also advise you on any follow-up care required.

-How long does it take for a dog to recover from a bee sting?
+How long will it take for my dog to recover?

 Can a dog die from getting stung by a bee?

 It is possible for bee stings to be fatal.
-While most dogs only show mild signs or irritation or swelling, bee stings around the mouth or throat can cause the airways to swell significantly and block your dog's airway.
-Like humans, dogs can be allergic to bee stings and go into anaphylactic shock.
-Animals showing signs of allergic reaction must be treated immediately or they may die.
+While most dogs only show mild signs or irritation or swelling, stings around the mouth or throat can cause the airways to swell significantly and block your dog's airway.
+Like humans, dogs can be allergic and go into anaphylactic shock.
+Animals showing signs of a reaction must be treated immediately or they may die.
 If a dog is stung multiple times, lots of venom can be injected into your dog and this can cause severe problems and even death.

 Are all dogs allergic to bees?